-The table has been done and will be uploaded with the resubmission.
+The new table will be uploaded with the resubmission.
 25. For in-text references, the corresponding reference numbers should appear as superscripts after the appropriate statement(s) in the text (before punctuation but after closed parenthesis).
 The references should be numbered in order of appearance.

 The modifications have been done accordingly.
 Reviewers' comments: Reviewer #1: Manuscript Summary: The paper describes a step by step protocol for staining, imaging and analysis of resident vs non-resident brain macrophages.
 The protocol will be of interest to scientists studying microglia.
 Below are some comments regarding this article

-Thank you for your feedback.
-We have taken in consideration your comments and integrated them in this manuscript.
+Thank you for your positive feedback.
+We have taken in consideration all your comments as detailed below.
 Minor Concerns: 1) The paper would benefit from more editing as there were typos, grammatical mis-steps.

-Thank you for pointing this out.
-We have revised the manuscript and worked on this issue.
+We apologize for the oversight and have thoroughly revised the manuscript.
 2) Description of Solutions appears to be cut off.
 Please correct this.

 Thank you for pointing this out.
-We have created a table with the solutions.
+We have now included a table detailing all the solutions.

 3) For the lay reader, why is 0.1% NaBH4 used on line 163?

-The reason for NaBH4 is to reduce autofluorescence which improves the overall of the image.
+The reason for using NaBH4 is to reduce autofluorescence which improves the overall quality of the image.
+This explanation has been added.
 4) For imaging starting on line 198, please include the NA for all objectives used and pixel sample size for x,y,z.
 What excitation/emission filters used, laser lines if confocal?
-Also, when referring to a "fluorescent microscope" (line 200), which one is used: widefield or confocal? as it follows: 5) Line 341, what is rationale for NND under 12µm?
+Also, when referring to a "fluorescent microscope" (line 200), which one is used: widefield or confocal?

-We have defined clusters this way taking in consideration the average NND in homeostatic conditions, near 40 µm and 12 µm representing ¼ of that distance.
+We have specified the type of microscope and added the NA for all objectives used, as well as the pixel size as it follows:

+2.2 Acquire images at 20X, numerical aperture (NA) 0,5, using the DAPI, 488 and 568 channel and filters, pixel size 0.3 µm/pixel.

+3.2 Using the 40X objective, NA 1,4 oil, locate an IBA1+/TMEM119+ cell inside your ROI.
+While in live imaging, move in the Z-axis.
+As soon as the signal of the randomly selected microglia disappears, set this Z-level as the beginning of the Z-stack.
+Move in the Z-axis in the opposite direction until the signal of the microglia disappears and set that point as the end of the Z-stack.

+3.3 Create a Z-stack, in all 3 channels (DAPI, 488, 568), using a 0.33 µm Z-interval, pixel size 0.15 µm/pixel.

+5) Line 341, what is rationale for NND under 12µm?

 This is a result mainly of experimental observations.
+We have defined 12 µm as it is the approximate distance between 2 directly juxtaposing microglial cells touching one another with their arborizations.

 6) Figure 1, please remove the upper arrowhead since it actually points to a TMEM119+/IBA1+ cell, it is just dim in the green channel.
 However, the bottom arrowhead appears to truly represent a IBA1+/TMEM119- cell.

-Thank you for this observation.
-7) Figure 1, For showing microglial clusters, wouldn't a nuclear (DAPI) image be needed to identify the soma?
+Thank you for pointing this out, we have decided to change the image to avoid any confusion.
+Figure 1D-F. 7) Figure 1, For showing microglial clusters, wouldn't a nuclear (DAPI) image be needed to identify the soma?

 Thank you for this suggestion.
+We have now replaced the images to include DAPI (Figure 1G-I).
 8) Note that some references in text are not in reference list (Tay et al, 2017)

-Thank you for this observation.
+We apologize for the oversight and have corrected the reference list.
 Minor edits: Line 67, 68, 75, 77: "allows one to" Line 156, 159: "plaque" should be "plate" Line 175 suggest "warm up" rather than "temperate"